A Phy 100 Contemporary Astronomy—The Cosmic Connection (3)

 A Phy 415 Electronics (3)

 Transistors and their characteristics; electronic circuits, field effect transistors and applications, amplifiers, low and high frequency response; operational amplifiers; consideration of control-circuit design; fast-switching and counting devices; integrated circuits and their designs.
 Two class periods and one three-hour laboratory each week.
-May not be offered 2007-2008.
+Offered fall semester only.
 Prerequisite: A Phy 150 or 151.

 A Phy 416 Electronics: Projects (3)

 Independent projects involving laboratory work in the study of electronic circuits using linear and/or digital devices.
 (Each student is expected to undertake a project that requires originality and broadens knowledge of the area.)
 Special attention is paid to counters, registers, encoders, decoders, and digital applications.
-May not be offered 2007-2008.
+Offered spring semester only.

 A Phy 440 Quantum Physics I (3)